Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/Investigation-And-Hunting/Investigation_and_Hunting.md

 My persistence query came back with no results is because the Atomic Red Team simulation (T1059.001) was only designed to test PowerShell execution, not persistence.
 It launched a suspicious PowerShell command that Defender detected and blocked straight away, so it never went on to create any scheduled tasks or user accounts.

-## Conclusion
+## Final Note

 I really enjoyed this investigation and found it a great way to put what I have been learning into practice.
-Running the Atomic Red Team simulation and then hunting through Defender helped me understand how alerts link together and what they actually mean.
-I wanted to make the most of this challenge and keep improving my skills through the MyDFIR Skool and I am very grateful to Steven Mah for guiding us through it.
+I tried to make the most of the challenge by treating it like a real attack instead of a simulation so that I could go further.
+I am developing my analyst skills through the MyDFIR Skool by Steven Mah.